-Apply for Medicare Online
+Applying for Medicare Online

 How to Apply for Medicare Parts A and B Online

-The Social Security Administration website (SSA.gov) has one portal where eligible individuals can sign up for Part A and Part B. To get started, click the link for Medicare on the SSA homepage.
-If you don’t already have a My SSA account, you’ll need to create one.
+Applying for Original Medicare online is a simple process.
+The Social Security Administration website has one portal where eligible individuals can sign up for Medicare Part A, Part B, or both.
+To get started, you’ll need to create a My SSA account if you don’t already have one.

-Once you have a My SSA account, the process only takes about ten minutes.
-Afterward, you can log back in to check on your application’s status.
+Once you have a My SSA account, the process of applying for Medicare online only takes about ten minutes.
+While applying, you’ll want to keep the following information handy:

 Applying for Medicare Advantage Online